 - End-of-Series Awareness: The last cover provides a rather threatening version.

-- Exploiting the Fourth Wall: In one issue, She-Hulk escapes from a trap by ripping a hole in the page, leading the other characters across two pages of ads, and ripping back into the story at a later point in the story.
+- Exploiting the Fourth Wall: In issue #5, She-Hulk escapes from Doctor Bong's Bongvision™ world by ripping a hole in the page, leading the other characters across two pages of ads, and ripping back into reality at a later point in the story.

-- Horrible Hollywood: The Sensational She-Hulk #12, in which Jen travels to Hollywood to investigate a movie being made about her.
+- Horrible Hollywood: Issue #12, in which Jen travels to Hollywood to investigate a movie being made about her.

-- Medium Awareness: The series is famous for its characters' acknowledgement of the comic medium, including climbing across panel borders, referencing captions, and other related awareness.
+- The series is famous for its characters' acknowledgement of the comic medium, including climbing across panel borders, referencing captions, and other related awareness.

 - When she gained her sidekick Weezi, Shulkie asked how Weezi was able to walk between comic panels, only to be told that it's similar to the way She-Hulk is able to talk to the reader.
 It's also because Weezi is an ex-comic heroine herself (from Marvel's predecessor in the 1940s), who used the same schtick in her series.
 Weezi knows that she was aware that she and her (late) husband began aging in "real time" because they were no longer appearing regularly in published stories, and thus deliberately insinuated herself into Shulkie's life (and then-new series).

-- In one issue, the book's editor, Renee, kidnapped John Byrne and locked him Bound and Gagged in a closet so she and She-Hulk could find a new writer for the book.
+- In the 50th issue, the book's editor, Renee, kidnapped John Byrne and locked him Bound and Gagged in a closet so she and She-Hulk could find a new writer for the book.
 The issue ended with She-Hulk accidentally killing Byrne.

 - No Celebrities Were Harmed:

-- Parodied in The Sensational She-Hulk #12, when Jen is ambushed by an Entertainment Tonight film crew led by Mary Hart.She-Hulk: Shouldn't we be giving you a parody name or something?
+- Parodied in issue #12, when Jen is ambushed by an Entertainment Tonight film crew led by Mary Hart.She-Hulk: Shouldn't we be giving you a parody name or something?
 Like Mary Spleen?

 Mary Hart: Get real.
 Like we care if we're in a comic book.